Mrtrl/gittest/README.md

-Git is a version control system
+# This is a markdown test
-Git is free software
-I love using git